lfanciullo/Fanciullo_etal_2020_dust_mass_systematics/README.md

 5 --- Making the plots
 ----------------------

-All plots from the article can be remade using `[makeplots.pro](makeplots.pro)`.
+All plots from the article can be remade using [makeplots.pro](makeplots.pro).
 Open IDL in the main directory and run the following:
 ~~~IDL
     makeplots, 1, /saveplot
 ~~~